Now comes the hardest part: Getting a coronavirus vaccine from loading dock to upper arm

 But at the Henry Ford Health System in Detroit, Northwell Health in New York and Riverside in Virginia, officials bought them anyway, executives said on a conference call Thursday about vaccine distribution organized by Premier, the group purchasing organization and supply consultancy for 4,100 hospitals.
 The executives’ assumption was that early public vaccination clinics will be most efficiently done on the campuses of hospitals with ultracold freezers.

-Among them is Riverside Shore Memorial Hospital on Virginia’s Eastern Shore, which serves a predominantly Black community that includes poultry and agricultural workers who did not have health insurance until the state recently expanded Medicaid, said Williams, of Riverside Health.
+Among them is Riverside Shore Memorial Hospital on Virginia’s Eastern Shore, a medically underserved and rural community that includes poultry and agricultural workers who did not have health insurance until the state recently expanded Medicaid, said Williams, of Riverside Health.
 It is one of three major health-care providers for the community, and the only one with an ultracold freezer.

 Clinicians will need to be trained to administer the vaccines, which have different protocols.
 The Pfizer version must be diluted before the shot is given — inverting the vial 10 times “gently,” according to the Pfizer instructions.
 In contrast, the Moderna vaccine does not require on-site mixing and should not be shaken.